 Over the last 4 months, daily life has changed pretty drastically.
 I no longer go into the office daily to work.
-I go approximately 1 time a week for just a few hours and complete the bulk of my work from my "new office", my dining room table.
+I now work from my "new office", my dining room table.
 My husband and 2 children are home most of the time now.
 My outings are extremely limited.
 I do not worship at my church now.
 I limit my trips to the store.
 I do not go to the movie theatre.
 Traveling for basketball or vacation is not happening.
 Large family and group gatherings are not happening.
 I saw the school year end with all students finishing the year doing their school work from home.

 I have to say, at times, I am grieving some of the loss of what life used to look like for me.
 But even more so, I am grieving the loss of so many lives.
 I am grieving the hardships that millions of people are facing from losing loved ones, losing jobs, losing businesses, and losing a sense of a settled and grounded normalcy.
 Not too long ago, I read an article in the Washington Post from early May that stated an online therapy company, Talkspace, reported a 65 percent jump in clients since the middle of February and that anxiety and depression are on the rise.

 It is all serious stuff, right?
-All of this can be and IS overwhelming.
+All of this is overwhelming.

-BUT, … there is more.
 Everything that is going on is not all bad.
-I am finding little “precious gems” among the rubble that has been the 1st half of 2020.
+I am finding little precious gems among the debris and rubble that has been the 1st half of 2020.

 While time is still moving almost at the speed of light, I have found that I can pause and really take life in, as it is happening, more so than before.
 Time spent with family and friends, is savored and every morsel of it is relished.
 Time spent with friends and family is also selective and very intentional.
 That is a gift.